OfficiallySp/Clipperino-CLI/README.md

 ## Example

-An example usage of the script is as follows:
+An example usage of the script is as follows. be sure to edit this and run using the steps in the usage section:

 ```python
 from twitch import createCompilation